Co-Seg++: Mutual Prompt-Guided Collaborative Learning for Versatile Medical Segmentation: Methodology

 \section{Methodology}

 We present the Co-Seg++ framework with the co-segmentation paradigm in Fig. \ref{fig:method}, and achieve the mutual optimization between semantic and instance segmentation for medical images.
-To accomplish this, we design the STP-Encoder to provide prior spatial constraints to guide both tasks, and the MTC-Decoder to cooperatively generate semantic and instance maps through bidirectional information interactions, which enables the two tasks to enhance each other, leveraging spatio-tempral prompts for improved segmentation accuracy.
+To accomplish this, we design the SSP-Encoder to provide prior spatial constraints to guide both tasks, and the MTC-Decoder to cooperatively generate semantic and instance maps through bidirectional information interactions, which enables semantic and instance segmentation tasks to enhance each other for improved segmentation accuracy.